kwisschen/CSCIE-114PracticeProblem/README.md

 Hooks are crucial to React programming, but is one of the most difficult concepts to grasp in introductory lessons on React.

 This is a simple exercise designed for students to get some practice using useState hooks in React.
-Please refer to the __src/index.js__ file for directions on how to complete this exercise.
+Please refer to the __src/index.js__ file for more detailed directions on how to complete this exercise.

-## Instructions
+## Step-by-Step Instructions

 ### Step 1